Leaf-Agriculture/docs/docs/configurations_overview.md

 Not to be confused with [operationsImageCreation](#operationsimagecreation), which is specifically for [Field Operations][2].

 :::tip note
-All geoimage endpoints are for V1 images only.
+All geoimage configurations are for V1 images only.
 We recommend using V2 for the best quality.
 :::

 #### geoimagesColorRamp